-Coast Salish peoples, including the xwmə0kwəýwəm (Musqueam), Skwxwú7mesh Úxwumixw (Squamish), and səlilwətat (Tsleil-Waututh) First Nation inhabited the land now known as the University Endowment Lands (UEL), long before Canada was established as a country.
+Coast Salish peoples, including the xwmə0kwəywəm (Musqueam), Skwxwú7mesh Úxwumixw (Squamish), and səlilwətat (Tsleil-Waututh) First Nation inhabited the land now known as the University Endowment Lands (UEL), long before Canada was established as a country.

 In 1907, the UEL was established when the Province of British Columbia created a lands trust, as part of the University Endowment Land Act, to raise capital for the University of British Columbia (UBC).
-UBC's Vancouver campus is located next to the UEL, at the western tip of the Point Grey Peninsula with over 400 hectares (988.42 acres) of land.
 The first residential lots in the UEL were sold by public auction in 1925, marking the beginnings of this residential community as it is known today.

-The UEL population has since grown slowly to 3,116 residents (as of 2016), living in four neighbourhoods:
+The UEL's population is 3,116 residents (as of 2016), living in four neighbourhoods:

-- Area A is a residential and institutional neighbourhood, bordered by Chancellor Boulevard, Acadia Road, University Boulevard, and Wesbrook Mall. - Area B is a residential and institutional neighbourhood, located between Chancellor Boulevard and NW Marine Drive. - Area C is a residential neighbourhood, bordered by Blanca St., 6th Avenue, Tasmania Crescent and College Highroad. - Area D is a multi-family residential, commercial and institutional neighbourhood, bordered by University Boulevard, Wesbrook Mall, and Agronomy, Toronto, and Ortona Roads.
+- Area A is a residential and institutional neighbourhood, bordered by Chancellor Boulevard, Acadia Road, University Boulevard, and Wesbrook Mall. - Area B is a residential and institutional neighbourhood, located between Chancellor Boulevard and NW Marine Drive. - Area C is a residential neighbourhood, bordered by Blanca St., 6th Avenue, Tasmania Crescent and College Highroad. - Area D is a multi-unit residential, commercial and institutional neighbourhood, bordered by University Boulevard, Wesbrook Mall, and Agronomy, Toronto, and Ortona Roads.